TwoDukes/stable-diffusion-webui-stable-horde/README.md

     - **Poison** (v1): Anything Diffusion fine-tuned to produce high-quality realistic anime styled images
     - **PortraitPlus** (v1.0): This is a dreambooth model trained on a diverse set of close to medium range portraits of people.
     - **ProtoGen** (v5.3): One Step Closer to Reality
+    - **Protogen Infinity** (v8.6): Protogens photorealism mixed with more science fiction, comic, and synthwave to make ultimate awesomeness
     - **RPG** (v2): portraits of charecters in the style of the game Baldur's Gate
     - **Ranma Diffusion** (v1): imitates the style of late '80s early 90's anime, Anything v3 base
     - **Redshift Diffusion** (v1): Dreambooth model trained on high resolution 3D artworks